Project

 • bitwage combines a Bitcoin bridge between currencies/countries (low fees, fast transactions), (team) invoice management and job mediation.

-#19 Updated by didi over 7 years ago
+#19 Updated by didi almost 8 years ago

 Antonopolous on Streaming Money.